 What’s the weather like?
 What are the must-sees or must-dos?
 Where should you stay?
 Where can you eat?
 These are just some of the things you may want to investigate.

-Also do some research on the modes of transportation.
+Also, do some research on the modes of transportation.
 If you go to a big city like Mexico City, you will have lots of options at your disposal.
 However, if you go to a small town, you will probably have to rent a car or hire a tour.
-Keep in mind that tours can be expensive, so do your math.
+The latter option comes in handy if you’re not the planning type.

 An excellent starting point for your research is Trip Advisor.
 It’s a large online community where you can read reviews from other fellow travelers like you.
 You can also find tips about destinations, restaurants, hotels, attractions, etc.